Flash flooding and heat in the Northeast, heat wave and wildfires in the West

-The Northeast is expected to have for another hot and humid day with flash flooding possible.
+The Northeast is expected to have another hot and humid day with flash flooding possible.

 A Heat Advisory has been issued from New York City to Hartford, Providence and Boston with temperatures near 90 degrees and, with humidity, it will feel like its 90 to 100 for most of I-95 corridor.